-The Project site is located directly north of the Theme Building, the historic resource located in closest proximity to the Project site.
+The Theme Building, located south and east of the Project site, is the historic resource located in closest proximity to the Project site.
 The double-level World Way access road separates the central area of the CTA where the Theme Building is located from the perimeter of the CTA where the terminals are located.
-All new construction associated with the Project would take place north of World Way and would be physically separated from the Theme Building.
+All demolition and new construction associated with the Project would take place north of World Way.
+Views to the Theme Building from the north are brief and intermittent under the existing condition, and these views are obscured by the combination of terminal buildings, including the existing Terminal 2 and Terminal 3 structures; the World Way structure; and interior parking structures.
+Construction associated with the Project would not negatively affect views in a significant manner.